 With the UK firmly backing the plasterer from Gloucestershire, Eddie took to the slopes followed by a whirlwind of international press and media.

 Although he did not win an Olympic medal, he did win a place in the hearts of spectators all around the globe.
-This was ultimately due to his lack of success, but more importantly his pure determination and ‘have a go’ attitude.
+The public loved Eddie, ultimately due to his lack of success, but more importantly his pure determination and ‘have a go’ attitude.

 During the Winter Games closing ceremony, the president of the Organizing Committee, Frank King, singled out Edwards for his contribution: “At these Games, some competitors have won gold, some have broken records, and some of you have even soared like an eagle.”

 Since 1988, Eddie The Eagle continues to appear in advertising campaigns, make personal appearances and deliver motivational and after-dinner speeches around the world.

-Eddie is currently the jump coach on Channel 4’s The Jump.
+Eddie was also the jump coach on Channel 4’s The Jump.